-As medical schools start to incorporate PREview scores into their admission process, they should spend time learning what the scores mean in the context of their school's application and admission process and understanding how applicants with different PREview scores perform in medical school.
+As medical schools start to incorporate PREview scores into their admission process, they should spend time learning what the scores mean in the context of their school's application and admission processes and understanding how applicants with different PREview scores perform in medical school.
 Schools should consider PREview scores alongside other application information and assign appropriate weight to PREview scores when deciding whom to invite to interview or whom to accept.

 In accordance with holistic review, PREview scores should be one of many data points schools consider.
-The PREview exam assesses some but not all critical competencies for medical student success.
-Triangulating different sources of applicant information, such as letters of recommendation, personal statements, experiences, interviews, multiple mini interviews (MMIs), and PREview scores, will paint the clearest picture of an applicant's readiness for medical school, including strengths and opportunities for further development.
-When used in combination with other application components, PREview scores will help admissions committees identify applicants who are better prepared to learn both technically and professionally in medical school.
+The PREview exam assesses some but not all critical competencies for medical student success.3 Triangulating different sources of applicant information, such as letters of recommendation, personal statements, experiences, interviews, multiple mini interviews (MMIs), and PREview scores, will paint the clearest picture of an applicant's readiness for medical school, including strengths and opportunities for further development.
+When used in combination with other application components, PREview scores will help admissions committees identify applicants who are better prepared to develop and grow professionally and learn technical knowledge in medical school.

-When evaluating applicants' understanding of preprofessional competencies, PREview scores provide different information than other components of the application.
-Some components of the application, such as personal statements or letters of recommendation, reflect an applicant's demonstration of pre-professional competencies or what they have done.
-Other components, such as interview or MMI ratings, reflect an applicant's observed performance or how they might behave in the future.
-In contrast, PREview scores provide information about applicants' understanding of pre-professional competencies, specifically knowledge of effective and ineffective preprofessional behavior in different situations.
+When evaluating applicants' understanding of professional competencies, PREview scores provide different information than other components of the application.
+Some components of the application, such as personal statements or letters of recommendation, reflect an applicant's demonstration of professional competencies or what they have done.
+Other components, such as MMI scores or interview ratings, reflect an applicant's observed performance or how they might behave in the future.
+In contrast, PREview scores provide information about applicants' understanding of professional competencies, specifically knowledge of effective and ineffective professional behavior in different situations.